 While we will all miss her greatly, Rhani’s legacy will continue as will our fight to save species like her from extinction.

 Critically endangered, there are believed to only 400 Sumatran Tigers in the wild.
 The current dangers to their existence are habitat destruction and poaching for the illegal wildlife trade.

 As a conservation charity that exists to save species from extinction, we will continue to work tirelessly to make sure tigers are around for generations to come.

 Keepers will maintain a regular watch over six-year-old Kembali who, as part of a species which is predominantly solitary, resides in a neighbouring exhibit.
 It is obviously still very early days but when the time is right we will begin our search with a species coordinator to find a suitable female Sumatran Tiger to pair with Kembali.

 We know that, like us, you will miss seeing Rhani at Adelaide Zoo.
-We thank you for your kindness during this time and invite you, if you wish, to leave your memories of Rhani below as a comfort for our keepers at this very difficult time.
+We thank you for your kindness during this time.